For teams using AI to build software

 Every build runs in an isolated git worktree.
 Main stays clean.
 Failed builds?
 Delete the worktree.
 No stash dance, no half-done code in your working tree.

-"The thinking is the product, not the code."
+Install in 30 seconds →"The thinking is the product, not the code."

 Code is generated, reviewed, tested, and eventually deleted.
 What survives is the team's understanding of their systems.
 Upfront exists to protect that understanding.